OpenHistoricalDataMap/MapnikTileServer/docs/troubleshooting.rst

     $ sudo reboot

 After the reboot, it shouldn't shown the error message again.
-If this message isn't gone after restart, you may need to use a another hoster.
+If this message isn't gone after restart, you may need to use an another hoster.
 On :ref:`server_hoster` you can watch out for a new working hoster.

-Plese make sure, that the hoster is not overwrite the file on each restart!
+Please make sure, that the hoster is not overwrite the file on each restart!

 unable to find face-name 'unifont Medium' in FontSet 'fontset-0'
 ----------------------------------------------------------------

 If the error ``unable to find face-name 'unifont Medium' in FontSet`` occurs, it means that the old version of ``unifont``is missing.
 The team of ``openstreetmap-carto`` added as requirements the new and old version of unifont to load one of the two versions.
 So if you get an error like below, just ignore it :) ::